Haskeeb265/obsidian-vault/3 - Main Notes/PMI Knowledge Areas.md

 Refers to the **5** stages that encompasses the entire project life cycle.
 Provides a structured framework for managing project activities from start to end

+1. Conception and Initiation
+2. Definition and Planning
+3. Launch and Execution
+4. Performance